 |Small Group Communication|

-Always meet with an academic advisor to ensure the most effective and efficient course and program process.
+Always meet with a program specific academic advisor to ensure the most effective and efficient course and program process.
 Most courses in the program are only offered one time per academic year, meeting with a program advisor will support clear progression.

 - Academic Requirements